 Plants can also be affected by viruses.

-For example, rose mosaic virus create yellow patterns on the leaves of the roses.
+For example, the rose mosaic virus creates yellow patterns on the leaves of the roses.
 Sometimes, these color patterns look like a mosaic, therefore, the name “mosaic virus.”

 7. Pest problems